aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/how-to-set-chart-axis-properties/_index.md

 ### How to Set Interval Unit Between Labels

-The following code example demonstrates how to set the interval unit between labels on an axis.
+The following code example shows how to set the interval unit between labels on an axis.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Charts-WorkingWithChartAxis-SetIntervalUnitBetweenLabelsOnAxis.cpp" >}}

 ### How to Hide Chart Axis

 If you want to show or hide the chart axis, you can simply achieve this by setting the value of the set_Hidden property.
-The following code example demonstrates how to hide the Y-axis of the chart.
+The following code example shows how to hide the Y-axis of the chart.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Charts-WorkingWithChartAxis-HideChartAxis.cpp" >}}